WoobyDoo/PINBALL-TronEdition/README.md

 the images and sounds used on it; then you should open the "TEST DEF" archive and play!.

 ##FAQ's:
-1. The game doesn't run, what do i do?\n
+1. The game doesn't run, what do i do?
   + You should check that you have Python preinstalled preferably on the latest version
 2. Images do not load
   + Verify that you have had unzipped the .zip archive and have all the content on the same folder